 Victory Monument, in particular, is a lively and inexpensive area, well connected to the rest of the city since it is home of the station where all buses leave to the center and beyond.

 Mo Chit instead is famous for its weekend market: Chatuchak Market.
-This enormous market is held every Saturday and Sunday and inside is home to more than 8,000 stalls where you can find everything, from things for the home, to “domestic” animals such as sharks and monkeys.
+This enormous market is held every Saturday and Sunday and inside is home to more than 8,000 stalls where you can find everything, from things for the home to “domestic” animals such as sharks and monkeys.

-Between the northern zone and Sukhumvit, is the neighborhood of Ratchadaphisek, known mainly for its road full of discos and pubs: Royal City Avenue (commonly called RCA).
+Between the northern zone and Sukhumvit, in the neighborhood of Ratchadaphisek, known mainly for its road full of discos and pubs: Royal City Avenue (commonly called RCA).
 This area doesn’t offer practically anything for tourists, but is mainly populated by condominiums and scholastic institutions, like the Thai Sandee School.

 The RCA area, and Ratchadaphisek in general, aren’t very well connected with the rest of the city; there’s a metro stop a few kilometers away and the line that goes from the city center as far as the airport, the Airport Rail Link.